 Your System comes in a Reader Kit and a Sensor Kit.
 When opening your kits, check that the contents are undamaged and that you have all parts listed.
 If any parts are missing or damaged, contact Customer Service.

 Reader Kit

-The Reader Kit includes.
+The Reader Kit includes:

-- FreeStyle Libre Reader
+- FreeStyle Libre 14 day Reader

-- USB Cable
+- Yellow USB Cable

 - Interactive Tutorial on USB

-- Power Adapter

-Quick Start Guide
+- Power Adapter Quick Start Guide